ExCALIBUR-NEPTUNE/Developers-Website/README.md

 git commit -a -m "join the campaign for better designed software" git push github

-The workflow should be automatically invoked by the push, assuming changes were made to branch main (or possibly a user branch).
+The workflow should be automatically invoked by the push of main, assuming changes were made to branch main (or possibly a user branch).

 ## Debugging Workflow Actions